-To ensure that you are fully prepared to meet the small business loan requirements to obtain financing, you can download our comprehensive checklist.
+To ensure that you’re fully prepared to meet the small business loan requirements to obtain financing, you can download our comprehensive checklist.

 1. Loan Amount

 The amount of financing you need can directly impact your loan options.
-Different lenders have different thresholds for their minimum and maximum loan amounts.
-Traditional lenders, like banks and credit unions, are generally able to provide larger loan amounts.
-However, they also typically have more stringent qualification requirements.
-This is in contrast to online lenders, which often have more lenient qualification requirements but lower maximum loan amounts and potentially higher interest rates.
+Different lenders have different thresholds for minimum and maximum loan amounts.
+Traditional lenders, such as banks and credit unions, are generally able to provide larger loan amounts.
+However, they also typically have stricter qualification requirements.
+Online lenders will often have more lenient qualification requirements, but many online lenders have lower maximum loan amounts and potentially higher interest rates.

 2. Intended Use of Funds

-When applying for financing, you’ll need to be prepared to describe the intended use of the funds explicitly.
+Many lenders will want to know your intended use of the funds when you apply for financing.
 While some lenders provide general working capital loans, other loan types like equipment financing have very specific loan purposes.
-To qualify for a loan with a specific loan purpose, your intended use must match that requirement.
+To qualify for a loan with a specific purpose, your intended use must match that requirement.

 800 to 850